 - Transcripts — Official transcripts from all undergraduate and graduate institutions attended.
 A 3.0 undergraduate GPA is required.

-- Two Letters of Recommendation — Use the forms provided by the Office of Graduate Admissions.
-Letters should come from people who are knowledgeable about supporting students with disabilities, who have worked closely with you, and who have direct knowledge of your transition skills and academic performance.
+- Two Letters of Recommendation — Letters should come from people who are knowledgeable about supporting students with disabilities, who have worked closely with you, and who have direct knowledge of your transition skills and academic performance.

-- License Information — Submit documentation showing that you are an initially licensed special educator, school guidance counselor, school adjustment counselor, school social worker, or vocational rehabilitation counselor.
+- License Information — Submit documentation showing that you are an initially licensed special educator, school guidance counselor, school adjustment counselor, school social worker, related services staff, or vocational rehabilitation counselor.

 - Statement of Interest and Intent (Required Writing Sample) — This sample should show your ability to write in a clear, concise, and professional manner.
 It may be in the form of a recent term paper.
 Please do NOT submit an Individualized Education Program (IEP) or evaluation report.
 We are seeking applicants who are thoughtful and responsive educators, committed to social justice.
 Your writing sample should demonstrate how you and your work match that description.
 An academic writing sample is required.